Oghma-Infinium/Apostasy/README.md

  15. **Restart your PC**.

 >[!TIP]
-> Your pagefile does not need to be on the same drive as your Wabbajack install or Steam install.
+> Your pagefile does not need to be on the same drive as your Wabbajack install or Steam install of the game.

 <Details>
 <summary>ICYWW: Why do we need a Pagefile?</summary>